juneseong/pacebook/README.md

 ### 1. User Authentication
 ![pacebook-giphy1](https://user-images.githubusercontent.com/57915629/84531925-572e5880-acb3-11ea-8748-ce9d047c381a.gif)
 <br>
 Users can sign up, sign in and sign out.
+Form validation was implemented so users can see error messages next to the corresponding input field.

 ### 2. Posts, Comments, Likes
 Users can create and delete posts, comments or likes.